Book Now

 • Patients can return to their daily lives much sooner

-• Therapists provide much needed psychological support through recovery phase.
-Many patients completely underestimate the impact of their surgeries or how they will be affected emotionally.
+Therapists provide much needed psychological support through recovery phase.

 WHY DO I NEED A QUALIFIED THERAPIST FOR THE MANUAL LYMPHATIC DRAINAGE (MLD)- VODDER TECHNIQUE?